 There are very few models of the parts and whole relation.
 There are fewer still that describe the interior relations of these objects.

-This third picture from the top in the right column is of a tetrahedron.
+This third picture from the top is of a tetrahedron.
 There is a tetrahedron in each of the four corners and an octahedron in the middle.

 The fourth picture is the octahedron.
 Again, there is an octahedron in each of the six corners and a tetrahedron in each face.

 The TOT.
 The fifth picture from the top is a tetrahedral-octahedral-tetrahedral chain.
 I dubbed it a TOT line.
 The first time I thought I was observing it in action as a trusss system to support the undulating roof system of the Kansai Airport in Japan.
 In February 2007, I realized that truss was actually just half a TOT when I actually made the model pictured here.
 It is a simple parallelogram that can be found in many basic geometry textbooks.
 However, I have not yet found this tetrahedral-octahedral chain examined in depth.

 Geologists have been studying natural tetrahedral-octahedral layers within nature that is known as a TOT layer.
 We will look extensively at the natural occurrences of TOT formations much later in this work.